open-pioneer/trails-openlayers-base-packages/docs/UIGuidelines.md

         -   "placement" should be "auto"
         -   "openDelay" should be 500
         -   Snippet: `<Tooltip label={intl.formatMessage({ id: "description" })} placement="auto" openDelay={500}>..`
+-   Tooltips (yaml / i18n)
+    - Start with a capital letter at the beginning across languages (e.g. "Zoom in", "Vergrößern")

 ## Mobile / Responsive Design